Phoenix is an innovative and fully open company, launched by a musical and performing family, with a long history in the arts.

 We will also be offering regular professional standard Sunday workshops with West End professionals from shows such as Six, Heathers, Rock of Ages, Kinky Boots, Mamma Mia, Bat Out Of Hell, Phantom of the Opera, Elf, 42nd Street, Lion King, Aladdin, Hairspray and Les Miserables.

-We are excited to have so many current industry performers on board and keen to be involved including our good friend Jodie Steele and the talented Charlotte Anne Steen.
+We are excited to have so many current industry performers on board and keen to be involved including our good friends Jodie Steele, Christopher Tendai and Charlotte Anne Steen.

-Phoenix Theatre Company is linked to a Spotlight registered Management Agency and a talent representative will be attending all our performances.
+Phoenix Theatre Company is linked to a Spotlight registered Management Agency, PTCPerformers, and a talent representative will be attending all our performances.

 Robert White is the incredible, original and outstanding comedian/musician who was the runner up on Britain's Got Talent 2018!